 After you correct your diet you must then use your judgment whether any experimental supplementation is necessary.
 For example, in the cases of Manganese and Selenium (in some parts of the world), it is easy with food alone to get to levels of these nutrients which, in supplements, would be considered dangerously high.
 Always use caution with supplementation of the minerals and the fat-soluble vitamins (A, D, E, K), because the body pools of these substances change only very slowly, and you may be unable to recognize any difference until toxicity begins.
 Vitamins A (retinol), D3, and K2 all have to be present in the body for each of these vitamins to work right.
 Vitamin K2 is the animal version of Vitamin K and the conversion from vegetable-sourced K1 to K2 is very poor in humans.
 The USDA tables have very little data on Vitamin K2, only for some foods and only for menaquinone-4 (the higher menaquinones made by bacteria are probably harder for the body to use, so menaquinone-4 is the one to supplement if you have to supplement K2, which you probably do).
 For Vitamin D, the Daily Value equals about 20 seconds of sun exposure and is not an adequate allowance in the absence of sufficient sun exposure.
 The Daily Value for Vitamin A in international units (IU) vastly overstates the rate of conversion from vegetable-sourced carotenoids to real Vitamin A (retinol), so that you can be deceived into thinking everything is OK when it isn't.
+Especially if you eat ketogenically, you need retinol, not more beta-carotene.

 The Daily Value for Sodium is a suggested upper limit with no scientific basis and is not a minimum daily requirement.
 Although NUT does not mention it, be aware that you need reliable sources of Iodine, such as seafood and iodized salt.
 Choline is a conditionally essential nutrient that is not mentioned in the Daily Value and is likely to be too low in the diet because the misguided advice to avoid dietary cholesterol leads one to avoid the best Choline sources, which are liver and egg yolks.
 Biotin, a B vitamin definitely in egg yolks, is difficult to assay in foods because although it is in many foods, it is often bound in such a way so that we cannot absorb it, so the assays are worthless without expensive testing in animals, and even then there is no guarantee the animal gut and microbe activities that extract Biotin are relevant to humans.
 Lithium may be an oddball mineral that is supposed to be there for mental health even though there is no real requirement for it; try 2 oz. or 60 grams of romaine lettuce at each meal for a while and see if you respond positively--this is the only food I know that has it.